basho/basho_docs/source/languages/en/riak/ops/advanced/runtime.md

 ---

-Riak's [[configuration system|Configuration Files]] provides a variety of parameters that enable you to fine-tune how Riak interacts with the underlying operating system.
+Riak's [[configuration system|Configuration Files]] provides a variety of parameters that enable you to fine-tune how Riak interacts with elements of the underlying operating system.

 ## Ports